 INHOPE (Association of Internet Hotline Providers) is a union of Internet hotlines.
 It consists of online report offices, especially in Europe but also in the USA, Canada, Australia, Japan, South Korea and Taiwan.
-In the meantime, INHOPE consists of 30 report office members in 27 countries of the world.
+In the meantime, INHOPE consists of 34 report office members in 30 countries of the world.

-The Stopline is one of the founder members of INHOPE and has taken an active role in its development ever since.
-INHOPE meetings take place about three times a year in the countries of the respective partner hotlines, about three times a year in the countries of the respective partner hotlines, and they especially serve to the exchange of experience, e.g. regarding EDP, new technologies or the communication of the hotlines with the public.
+Stopline is one of the founder members of INHOPE and has taken an active role in its development ever since.
+INHOPE meetings take place about three times a year in the countries of the respective partner hotlines, and they especially serve to the exchange of experience, e.g. regarding EDP, new technologies or the communication of the hotlines with the public.
 The exchange of information with regard to staff welfare, i.e. the psychological attendance of the report agents, also stays an important topic for INHOPE.